Karen Bramson: Early life in Denmark

 Karen Adler was born on August 10, 1875, in Tårbæk, Denmark with parents Julius Frederick Adler a wealthy cigar merchant in Copenhagen and Dorothea (Thea) Monies a second cousin of the physicist Niels Bohr.
 She had several siblings, one of which was her elder brother, David Julius Adler.
 Bramson was apparently a better writer than David, because she would sometimes write David Adler's school essays for him.
 Karen Adler started writing plays at the age of 12 and at 14, had a play in two acts - "Veninder" (Girlfriends) and "I pension for unge piger" (In a boarding house for young girls) - accepted at the Folketeatret (People's Theatre) in Copenhagen for a fee of 200 Danish Kroner.
 She had insisted that she should remain anonymous, but the theatre director could not resist giving her name to the local newspaper.
 Bramson hurriedly withdrew her play and refunded the fee to avoid scandal and her father's wrath, for in 1890s Copenhagen, it was unheard of for a young lady of her class to attract such publicity and get paid for writing a play.

 In 1893, at the age of 17, she married Louis Bramson (b.
 1861 - d 1952).
 Louis, like Karen, came from a relatively prosperous Danish family, was a doctor and was 15 years older than Karen.
 In 1895, they had a son, Mogens Bramson.
 Karen Bramson continued to write and made her début in print with the two plays "Den unge Frue.
-Mands Vilje" (The young lady - Man's Will) published in 1900 and performed in 1907 at the People's Theatre in Copenahgen.
+Mands Vilje" (The young lady - Man's Will) published in 1900 and performed in 1907 at the People's Theatre in Copenhagen.

 In 1904, Bramson and her husband built a country mansion which they called Solgården (Sun Yard) near the sea in Strøby Egede, Stevns Municipality just south of Copenhagen.
 They invited artists from different parts of Europe and held plays on a stage they had built there.
 King Frederick VIII of Denmark is said to have stayed there in 1911 and, in commemoration, is said to have presented Karen with four marble statues of eagles which were placed on the corners of a tower in the building.

 In 1912, Bramson was elected a councillor of Copenhagen Municipality but declined, preferring to concentrate on writing.
 In 1914, Bramson left Denmark and moved to France in a personal protest against Denmark remaining neutral during the World War I. She was to spend the rest of her life in France.